Mullion Range State Conservation Area

 Summer

-Cool off with a splash in the creek or go trout fishing when the weather gets steamy.
+Cool off with a swim in Summer Hill Creek, or go trout fishing.

 Winter

-The Falls Water Falls is particularly striking when there are high levels of water in Summer Hill Creek following heavy rainfall.
+The Falls are particularly striking when there are high level water flows after heavy rainfall.

 Weather, temperature and rainfall